arnaud162/bluetooth_image_transmission_android_ESP32-CAM/README.md

 # bluetooth_image_transmission_android_ESP32

--Upload ino file to ESP32-CAM
+-Upload ino file to ESP32-CAM.
+Procedure detailed here : (add link)

 -Compile android project using android studio and upload it to your favourite smartphone.